sspantz/sspantz/README.md

 JavaScript and C are my favorite programming lauguages, and I use them all the time.
 I think RUST will be the next.

-English is preferred(for study purpose), although I'm not a native English speaker and my English level is relatively low.

-Last but no least, it's perfect to concat me in Cantonese and Mandrain.

 <!-- **sspantz/sspantz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 <!-- Here are some ideas to get you started: -->